code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 We will customize the web application security configuration by creating a `SecurityConfig` class that extends `WebSecurityConfigurerAdapter` which is a convenient base class that provides a default security configuration.
 The class is annotated with `@EnableWebSecurity` to enable Spring Security's web security support.

-In the below `SecurityConfig` configuration class we override the `configure(HttpSecurity http)` method in order to define when and how users need to be authenticated.
+Override the `configure(HttpSecurity http)` method in order to define when and how users need to be authenticated.

 Specifying `authorizeRequests().anyRequest().authenticated()` ensures that any request to our application requires the user to be authenticated.